QingliangLi/d3workshop/README.md

-# D3 Workshop
+# D3.js Workshop
 ## Introduction to D3
 D3 (Data-Driven Documents or D3.js) is a javascript library for manipulating documents based on data and is used in conjunction with tools like HTML, SVG, and CSS.
+Its used by the New York Times to make interactive custom graphics for its news articles.

 ### Key Components
 - HTML (HyperText Markup Language)
   - standard markup language for webpages